bioinformatics-torvergata/RIG/README.md

 * Select the MBR file from the folder MBR (for example, `MBR/MBR_Zbear_62.tsv`)
 * Select the file with the alphabet mapping from the folder alphabets (for example, `alphabets/Zbear.tsv`)
 * Be sure the file `gapped_fam_dict.pickle` is in the same folders of `make_PSSM.py` script.
 You can find it in the `script/` folder
-* Go in the script folder
+* Go in the scripts folder
 * Run the script with a command like

 `python3 make_PSSM.py $mbrVersion $MBR_matrix.tsv $ALPHAMAP.tsv`